Caroline Elkins

 Caroline Elkins (American, born Caroline Fox, 1969) is Professor of History and African and African American Studies at Harvard University, the Thomas Henry Carroll/Ford Foundation Professor of Business Administration at Harvard Business School, Affiliated Professor at Harvard Law School, and the Founding Oppenheimer Faculty Director of Harvard's Center for African Studies.

 Her first book, Imperial Reckoning: The Untold Story of Britain's Gulag in Kenya (2005), won the 2006 Pulitzer Prize for General Nonfiction.
 It was also the basis for successful claims by former Mau Mau detainees against the British government for crimes committed in the internment camps of Kenya in the 1950s.
 Elkins's later book, Legacy of Violence: A History of the British Empire (2022), received significant reviewer praise, with one calling it a "tour de force of historical excavation."
-It was a finalist for the Baillie Gifford Award, selected as one of The New York Times Top 100 Books of 2022, and named as a best book of 2022 by The New Statesman, the BBC, History Today, and Waterstones.
+It was a finalist for the Baillie Gifford Prize for Non-Fiction, selected as one of The New York Timess Top 100 Books of 2022, and named as one of the best books of 2022 by the New Statesman, the BBC, History Today, and Waterstones.

 Biography

 Raised in Ocean Township, Monmouth County, New Jersey, Elkins graduated from Ocean Township High School in 1987.
 She was a three-sport varsity athlete (soccer, field hockey, and basketball), winning multiple all-state and all-Shore awards, and heavily recruited at the collegiate level, ultimately deciding to attend Princeton where she played varsity soccer and golf.
 She was inducted into her high school's athletic hall of fame in 2000.

+Elkins is married and has two children.